-The Wireless Future Project, which is now part of New America's Open Technology Initiative, develops and advocates policy proposals to promote universal, affordable and ubiquitous broadband and improve the public’s access to critical wireless communication technologies.
+The Wireless Future Project, which is part of New America's Open Technology Institute, develops and advocates policy proposals to promote universal, affordable and ubiquitous broadband and improve the public’s access to critical wireless communication technologies.
 It seeks to promote fair and efficient use of the airwaves to unlock the full potential of the wireless age for all Americans.
 In each economic era wealth creation has been driven by specific resources.
 In the agricultural era it was land; in the industrial era, it was energy.
 Today the American people collectively own the most valuable resource of the emerging information economy: the public airwaves, also known as the electromagnetic spectrum.
 As the world goes wireless, access to the airwaves is the “oil of the information age;” indeed, economists estimate the commercial value of existing licenses at over $750 billion.
 Unfortunately, our nation’s antiquated spectrum policies have created artificial spectrum scarcity that reduces innovation and competition, inhibits the rapid deployment of universal affordable wireless broadband services, and sacrifices many billions of dollars in public revenue.

 Open SpectrumA more efficient and equitable spectrum policy would have an enormously positive impact on our nation's economy, media and democracy.
 Among the Wireless Future Project’s central goals are to reverse this ongoing privatization of the public airwaves and to expand citizen access to an unlicensed spectrum “commons,” thereby facilitating public access to the airwaves, nonprofit community and municipal wireless networks and ubiquitous wireless Internet access.
 The project seeks to not only maintain democratic control over the airwaves -- as a public resource -- but also ultimately make wireless communication over the radio frequency spectrum as free as communications over the acoustic spectrum (speech) and the visible light spectrum (sight and color).
 While spectrum licensing persists, we advocate that commercial users pay fees for exclusive licenses, with the revenue earmarked to finance unfulfilled public interest obligations.